Last updated: February 2022, reviewed by NAMMCO’s Scientific Committee

 Little information is available on this stock.
 Based on opportunistic sightings data from oil/gas exploration, tourist cruises, and scientific expeditions, belugas from this stock are thought to concentrate in summer mostly in the estuaries of large rivers (Ob, Yenisey) and in the waters of the archipelagos (Franz Josef Land, south of Novaya Zemlya, Severnaya Zemlya) (NAMMCO 2018).
-No data is available on seasonal migratory routes.
+Nonetheless, at the present time no data is available on seasonal migratory routes.
 Analysis of mitochondrial DNA from 16 harvested or beached belugas from the Kara and western Laptev Seas revealed the same haplotypes as found in Svalbard belugas (NAMMCO 2018).
 However, the number of genetic samples was too small to make any conclusions on stock structure.
-It is likely that there are several different beluga stocks tied to the major bays, estuaries, and archipelago waters (e.g. Franz Josef Land).
+It is likely that there are several different beluga stocks which use the major bays, estuaries, and archipelago waters (e.g. Franz Josef Land).

-Data on distribution and movements suggests that belugas in the White Sea form a resident population that may be made up of several stocks (NAMMCO 2018).
+Data on distribution and movements suggests that belugas in the White Sea form a resident population that may consist of several stocks (NAMMCO 2018).
 Field observations indicate that White Sea belugas occur in discrete summer nursery aggregations associated with major bays: Onezhsky, Dvinskoy and Mezen’sky.
 However, more data are necessary to understand population structure in greater detail.

 Current Abundance and Trends

-The remote range, wide distribution range and mobility of beluga whales makes it difficult to estimate their abundance.
-The most common method of counting them is aerial surveys.
-However, the results obtained from these surveys must be corrected for whales that are at the surface but missed by observers, and those that are below the surface and out of sight when the survey airplane is overhead.
+The remote range, wide distribution range and mobility of beluga whales makes it rather difficult to estimate their abundance.
+Thus, the most common method of counting them is aerial surveys.
+However, the researchers must correct the results obtained from these surveys for whales that are at the surface but missed by observers, and those that are below the surface and out of sight when the survey airplane is overhead.
 Another challenge lies in comparisons between surveys, which are not always possible since surveys rarely follow exactly the same protocol of timing and area covered.

 Eastern High Arctic – Baffin Bay and West Greenland

 The most recent estimate for the Eastern High Arctic – Baffin Bay summer aggregation comes from an aerial survey in 1996, which estimated 21,213 belugas (95% CI: 10,985 to 32,619) (Innes et al. 2002a).
 This estimate takes into account both whales missed by observers and those that might be submerged.
-It has been recognised that this estimate requires updating (NAMMCO 2018).
-Previous estimates from the early 1970s gave a very rough estimate of 10,000 belugas (Koski et al. 2002), and surveys conducted in the late 1970s estimated that 10,250 to 12,000 belugas were involved in the fall migration out of the central Arctic (Koski et al. 2002).
+In the meantime, researchers have recognized the need to update this estimate (NAMMCO 2018).
+Previous estimates from the early 1970’s gave a very rough estimate of 10,000 belugas (Koski et al. 2002), and surveys conducted in the late 1970’s estimated that 10,250 to 12,000 belugas were involved in the fall migration out of the central Arctic (Koski et al. 2002).

 Aerial surveys conducted in West Greenland between 1981 and 1994 found that numbers of beluga whales decreased by 62% during that period, probably due to over-harvesting (Heide-Jørgensen & Reeves 1996).
 Further surveys in 1998 and 1999 confirmed the decline and estimated 7,941 (95% CI: 3650–17,278) belugas in West Greenland, including whales missed by the observers and whales that were submerged during the survey (Heide-Jørgensen & Acquarone 2002).
 New management measures (see section on management) may, however, have reversed this decline.
 A survey carried out in 2006 revealed an abundance estimate of 10,595 (95% CI: 4,904–24,650) (NAMMCO 2010).
 The most recent (2012) estimate for belugas that winter in West Greenland was 9,072 whales (95% CI: 4,895 to 16,815 (Heide-Jørgensen et al. 2016).